Legacy (2008 film)

 Legacy, also known as Pretty Little Devils, is a 2008 American direct-to-video black comedy film directed by Irving Rothberg.
 It stars Haylie Duff, Madeline Zima, Monica Lo, Margo Harshman, Brett Claywell and Tom Green.

 The film was released on August 12, 2008 in the United States under the title Legacy.

 Plot

 When a geeky legacy is found dead at the hottest sorority on campus, the three most popular girls of the house are prime suspects.
-The films follows the three girls as they try to prove their innocence.
+The film follows the three girls as they try to prove their innocence.